 A human resource management degree—such as an MS in Human Resource Management—is the perfect degree for a career-minded professional who wants to gain advanced skills to play a major role in guiding organizations.
 From recruiting and compensation to conflict resolution and organizational strategy, it’s a degree that prepares human resource managers to be key partners in the growth of their company.

 Walden University’s MS in Human Resource Management program is acknowledged by the Society for Human Resource Management (SHRM) as being fully aligned with the SHRM’s HR Curriculum Guidebook and Templates, which is the gold standard around which degree programs are built.
+In fact, the program offers two capstone options, one of which is for professionals who are pursuing SHRM certification.
+As part of the capstone, students work on mastering all SHRM competencies and even take a sample exam that reflects the SHRM certification exams.

 HR certification is, at its core, a recognition of your professional experience, skills, and knowledge.
 To earn any of the multiple HR certifications, you must have experience working in HR and pass a test to demonstrate your knowledge of HR topics and tasks.
 To keep your certification, you have to keep up with your professional development.
 Certification is a great complement to any HR degree program, and many HR professionals go on to earn certifications after completing their university degree program.